rossant/galry/docs/manual.md

     options and mipmapping.
 Non power-of-two and non-square textures are supported if the graphics card support them.

-  * `ThreeDimensionsVisual`: visual example for 3D rendering, implementing 3D/4D transformation matrices, basic lighting, etc. The developer interested in 3D rendering should take this visual as an example and customize it.
+  * `MeshVisual`: visual example for 3D rendering, implementing 3D/4D transformation matrices, basic lighting, etc. The developer interested in 3D rendering should take this visual as an example and customize it.
+This visual is well adapted for displaying a 3D mesh and move it around in 3D.

+  * `GraphVisual`: a planar graph.

+  * `BarVisual`: a set of bar plots/histograms.

 ##### Vertex shader example: particle system